Our New Paper Packaging

 Why are you doing this?

 Sustainability is in our DNA - from day one, we've been conscious of how our business practices affect the world around us.
-We're aware that there are better ways dispatch our parcels than in plastic.
+We're aware that there are better ways to dispatch our parcels than in plastic.
 We're looking into options that mean our packaging is 100% recyclable.

 Why are you not going plastic bag free right now?